What Was, And What Is: Native American Languages In The United States

 With all of that said, the movement to reclaim and preserve Native American languages has been underway since the Civil Rights era.

-But First: How Did We Get To This Point?
+How Did We Get To This Point?

 The effect of European settlement was a deleterious one to Native American language and culture, to put it very mildly.
 By the middle of the 20th century, roughly two-thirds of all indigenous American languages (that’s counting North, Central and South America) had died out or were on the brink of extinction.
 North of Mexico, it’s estimated that roughly half of the Native American languages have become extinct, and of those still in use, more than half are spoken by fewer than 1,000 people.